 Concerning IgA production, cirrhosis has another characteristic feature, namely the increased occurrence of various antibodies against to gut bacterial proteins[97,124-127] or host proteins having cross-reactive epitopes with bacterial constituents[120,128,129] in the sera of the patients.
 These specific antibodies were present mostly in those patients with advanced diseases and portal hypertension.
 Moreover, positivity for anti-Saccharomyces cerevisiae antibody (ASCA)[97] was an independent risk factor for the development of clinically significant bacterial infections (OR = 1.63, P = 0.018).
 Similarly, presence of anti-neutrophil cytoplasmic antibody (ANCA) IgA was identified as an independent predictor for a shorter time to develop an infectious complication in multivariate Cox-regression analysis (HR = 1.74,P = 0.006) suggesting that serological response to various microbial components might be the consequence of sustained exposure to microbial antigens[129].
 In non-vasculitic disorders, the presence of ANCA has been considered as a sign of immunological response to enteric bacterial antigens[130,131].
-Pathogen-induced inflammation might result in enhanced presentation of self-antigens due to molecular mimicry and known pathogenic feature of Helicobacter pylori –associated human autoimmune gastritis[132].
+Pathogen-induced inflammation might result in enhanced presentation of self-antigens due to molecular mimicry and known pathogenic feature of Helicobacter pylori-associated human autoimmune gastritis[132].
 In autoimmune liver disorders, atypical perinuclear-ANCA (atypical P-ANCA) has been reported to be directed against human β tubulin isotype-5 (TBB-5) and cross-react with the bacterial protein FtsZ due to share an extraordinarily high structural homology[133].
 In the development of the enhanced IgA production, not only the systemic overproduction, but also the contribution of gut mucosal compartment is very probable.
 Composition and extent of bacterial load in the gut have a very clear effect on IgA production.
 Sustained exposition to bacterial antigens during BT derived from the mucosal compartment might play a central role in the enhanced IgA class antibody formation in cirrhosis.
 Determination of the ratio of IgA1 and IgA2 subtypes and detection of the secretory component (SC) on IgA molecules in sera can help identify the location of antibody formation (bone marrow or mucosal compartment).
 An increase in the proportion of IgA2 subtype and the presence of the SC are concurrently considered as a confirmatory evidence for the mucosal origin of IgA secretion[134,135].
 The proportion of IgA2 is about 10% of total IgA in human sera, while IgA1 is 90%, and they largely exist in monomeric (m) form.
 Sharing of SC containing IgA antibodies from the total IgA pool is no more than 1%, since SC is attached to di- or polymeric IgA (pIgA) via its transport through the epithelial cells into the gut lumen or to other mucosal surfaces[136].